rogersdb/PsiCrunch/README.md

     https://pygcc.readthedocs.io/en/latest/

 Using any Python driver routine like Spyder or Colab, you can run the Python scripts for pyGCC.
 The following would import pyGCC and indicate to use the thermo.2021 database (that apparently goes with Geochemists Workbench, or GWB).
 This should successfully create the database with 7 temperature points at a pressure of 230 bars (23 MPa).
-This produces a nice and readable thermodynamic database in the GWB format.
+This produces a nicely readable thermodynamic database in the GWB format.

     import pygcc
     from pygcc.pygcc_utils import *